 The division of England into shires began in Wessex in the mid-Saxon period.
 With the Wessex conquest of Mercia in the 9th and 10th centuries, the system was extended to central England.
-At the time of the Domesday book, northern England comprised Cheshire and Yorkshire.
+At the time of the Domesday Book, northern England comprised Cheshire and Yorkshire.
 The remaining counties of the north were established in the 12th century.
-Rutland was first recorded as a county in 1159.
+Rutland appears in the Domesday Book, but is first recorded as a county in 1159.

 The counties emerge in Scotland

-The Scottish counties have their origins in the ‘sheriffdoms’ first created in the reign of Alexander I (1107-24).
-The pattern of sheriffdoms that existed in the late medieval period is believed to be very close to that existing in the mid-nineteenth century.
+The Scottish counties have their origins in the shires first created in the reign of Alexander I (1107-24), and in accordance with the pattern further south, each had a shire reeve, or sheriff.
+The pattern of shires that existed by the time of the late Middle Ages is believed to be very close to that existing in the mid-nineteenth century.
 The central and western Highlands and the Isles were not assigned to shires until the early modern period, Caithness becoming a sheriffdom in 1503 and Orkney in 1540.

 The counties emerge in Wales

-The present day pattern of the historic counties of Wales was established by the Laws in Wales Act 1535.
-This Act established Denbighshire, Montgomeryshire, Radnorshire, Brecknockshire and Monmouthshire from the areas of the former lordships.
-The other 8 counties had, by then, already been in existence since at least the 13th century.
-The historic counties are, however, based on much older traditional areas.
+The first eight counties of Wales were created by King Edward I in 1284, by the Statute of Rhuddlan.
+The present day pattern of the historic counties was established by the Laws in Wales Act 1535, which established Denbighshire, Montgomeryshire, Radnorshire, Brecknockshire and Monmouthshire from the areas of the former marcher lordships.
+The historic counties are, however, based on much older, traditional areas.